 This is easy, because I never think these things matter.
 I never pay them any heed.

 They can wait, and they do.
 They wait.
 They do not take care of themselves.

 This is the minor flaw in my zen.

 By day three of kid-sick-ageddon, we’re drowning in crumbs and used tissues and the previous night’s dinner dishes (the previous night’s dinner, unsurprisingly, consisting of something that rhymes with “smandmiches” and “cold smeareal”).

 On a normal day, I would not be paying this a lot of heed, but, okay, I would be picking stuff up off the floor as I went through the house.
 I would throw in a load of dishes while I waited for my tea to brew.
 I would sweep.

 Instead I am holding the sniffly muffin, who really needs to sleep but can’t figure out how to do that while her sinuses are clogged.
 I am checking temperatures and looking for more throw blankets.
 I am marveling at how the different kids get sick differently.

-Somehow the three-year-old never gets quite as lethargic as the other kids, the ones who can usually help to throw in a load of laundry or unload the dishwasher or run the vacuum.
-Those kids are all in their pajamas at two-thirty in the afternoon, fevers raging and naps coming on.
+The older kids, the ones who can usually help to throw in a load of laundry or unload the dishwasher or run the vacuum, are all in their pajamas at two-thirty in the afternoon, fevers raging and naps coming on.